khaled3ttia/openmp-accessors/README.md

     // initialize data here as needed
     Accessor<READ, double> data_Acc(data, N);

-In the previous example, an `Accessor` object around `data` is instaniated, with the `READ` access mode Now, the user can use OpenMP target directive without needing to write a map clause for `data` or `data_Acc` as follows:
+In the previous example, an `Accessor` object around `data` is instaniated, with the `READ` access mode.
+Now, the user can use OpenMP target directive without needing to write a map clause for `data` or `data_Acc` as follows:

-    #pragma omp target teams distribute parallel for
+    \#pragma omp target teams distribute parallel for
     // device region code that reads from data_Acc

 ## How it works?